 3. A well-established mid-size publishing business came to us to understand if their retention activities were good enough to support their business objectives.
 Going through the above methodology, we identified that the core issues were with reporting, data and insights and lack of clear processes.
 Change, in this case, meant visualising and bringing to life what the business should look like in clear actionable and measurable ways.

-To ensure project success, it is essential to effectively communicate to all stakeholders who are involved at each stage of the process.
+To ensure project success, it is essential to effectively communicate with all stakeholders who are involved at each stage of the process.